-This variety is one of a collection of four, all named after the four gardens of the Royal Horticultural Society to commemorate the Society's bi-centenary in 2004.
-Named after the RHS Garden in Devon, this attractive upright shrub, with medium to large sized blooms has good disease resistance.
-It is extremely free flowering with pure, pink flowers with the traditional scent of the old-fashioned shrub rose.
-Introduced at the RHS Chelsea Flower show 2004 by David Austin Roses.
+Rosa 'Rosemoor' is one of a collection of four roses, all named after the four gardens of the Royal Horticultural Society to commemorate the Society's bicentenary in 2004.
+Named after the RHS Garden in Devon, Rosa 'Rosemoor' is an attractive upright shrub with small, double pure, pink flowers with the traditional scent of the old-fashioned shrub rose.
+As each flower ages it pales to reveal a tiny green eye at the centre.

 Cultivar: Rosemoor (Austough)